b0n541/jskat/README.md

 Use at least JDK 11 to build and run JSkat.

-Build executable fat JAR: `./gradlew clean assemble`
+Build executable fat JAR: `./gradlew clean fatJar`

 Build installation with multiple JARs and start scripts: `./gradlew clean installDist`